quic-interop/quic-interop-runner/README.md

 * **Handshake Loss** (`multiconnect`): Tests resilience of the handshake to high loss.
 The client is expected to establish multiple connections, sequential or in parallel, and use each connection to download a single file.

 * **V2** (`v2`): In this test, client starts connecting server in QUIC v1 with `version_information` transport parameter that includes QUIC v2 (`0x6b3343cf`) in `other_versions` field.
 Server should select QUIC v2 in compatible version negotiation.
 Client is expected to download one small file in QUIC v2.

+* **Port Rebinding** (`rebind-port`): In this test case, a NAT is simulated that changes the client port (as observed by the server) after the handshake.
+Server should perform path vaildation.

+* **Address Rebinding** (`rebind-addr`): In this test case, a NAT is simulated that changes the client IP address (as observed by the server) after the handshake.
+Server should perform path vaildation.

+* **Connection Migratioon** (`connectionmigration`): In this test case, the server is expected to provide its preferred addresses to the client during the handshake.
+The client is expected to perform active migration to one of those addresses.